drvinceknight/pfm/_sources/appendix/01-numpy/how/main.md

 ## How to invert a matrix

-`Numpy` can invert a matrix using `np.linalg.inv`.
+`numpy` can invert a matrix using `np.linalg.inv`.
 There are numerous other linear algebraic tools available in `np.linalg`.

 ````{tip}